 Second, although the statement (H) is not necessarily true, it is nevertheless Kripke’s view and the standard view that the object that is in fact the brightest in the evening sky, Venus (Hesperus), is necessarily identical to Hesperus.

 Third and finally, ‘Hesperus’ is rigid because it picks out Hesperus in all worlds that contain Hesperus.
 In worlds not containing Hesperus, the designator fails to name anything other than Hesperus.
-There is more than one account of a rigid designator that conforms to that requirement.
-On one such account, a rigid designator designates its designatum in every possible world containing the designatum and in other possible worlds the designator fails to designate.
+There is more than one account of a rigid designator that conforms to that requirement (many do: Rami 2019).
+On one basic account, a rigid designator designates its designatum in every possible world containing the designatum and in other possible worlds the designator fails to designate.
 In places, Kripke suggests that this is his idea:

-when I use the notion of a rigid designator, I do not imply that the object referred to necessarily exists.
+When I use the notion of a rigid designator, I do not imply that the object referred to necessarily exists.
 All I mean is that in any possible world where the object in question does exist, in any situation where the object would exist, we use the designator in question to designate that object.
 In a situation where the object does not exist, then we should say that the designator has no referent and that the object in question so designated does not exist (Kripke 1971, p.
 146; a disclaimer is reported in Kaplan 1989b, p.
-570 note 8).
+570n.8).

 In other places, Kripke seems to have in mind another account of rigidity: one according to which a rigid designator designates its object in every possible world, whether or not the designatum exists in that world.
 Hence, he says, “If you say, ‘suppose Hitler had never been born’ then ‘Hitler’ refers here, still rigidly, to something that would not exist in the counterfactual situation described” (Kripke 1980, p.
 78).

-It may be that no substantive issues ride on which conception of rigidity is adopted (Stanley 1997a, pp. 557, 566ff.; see also Brock 2004, p.
-285 note 13).
+It may be that no substantive issues ride on which conception of rigidity is adopted (Stanley 1997a, pp. 557, 566ff.).
 On the other hand, some philosophers have held that true statements using a proper name to express that so and so might not have existed are unintelligible unless the relevant name refers to the object in all worlds, period.
-That might provide a substantive reason for favoring the latter type of rigidity, obstinate rigidity, as Salmon calls it (1981, p.
+That might provide a substantive reason for favoring the latter type of rigidity (see, e.g., Besson 2009; Gómez-Torrente 2006, p.
+250; Plantinga 1985, p.
+84; on Plantinga, see also the subsection on “Worlds and Essences” in the entry on actualism), obstinate rigidity, as Salmon calls it (1981, p.
 34).
-Obstinate rigidity has sometimes been favored on grounds like these (see, e.g., Plantinga 1985, p.
-84: particularities of Plantinga's characteristically interesting account are discussed in the section on individual essences in the entry on actualism) Kripke’s quote above hints that obstinate rigidity might afford this kind of advantage.
+Kripke’s quote above hints that obstinate rigidity might afford this kind of advantage.
 But Kripke never argues for one position or another.
 Despite occasional slips in favor of one or another refined version of rigidity, he deliberately sidesteps these “delicate issues” when he gives them his full attention (1980, p.
 21, n.
 21).

 There are stronger and weaker brands of necessity corresponding to the possible notions of rigidity.
 Kripke argues that a sentence like ‘Hesperus = Phosphorus’ is at least “weakly” necessary (1971, p.
 137): true in all those possible worlds in which Hesperus exists and Phosphorus exists.
 The statement may enjoy a stronger necessity, too, which would render it true in all worlds, period.
 In this entry, “necessity” is to be understood as weak necessity (at least).